My Experience With The Peloton Bike Delivery: A Review

 How are Peloton bikes delivered

 As I mentioned earlier XPO Logistics delivered my Bike Plus to my home in Maine.
-Near where I live in Pittsburgh, I see Peloton-branded Sprinter vans everywhere.
+Near where I used to live in Pittsburgh, I would see Peloton-branded Sprinter vans everywhere.
 Therefore, I would say that Peloton employees are delivering Peloton products.

 I know there is at least one other third-party delivery service that Peloton uses.
 It is JB Hunt.
 I don’t have any personal experience with them but Facebook friends have and they were pleased.